floyd924/ring-of-zoom/README.md

 run `npm start` to launch the application on localhost:3000

+When screensharing on Zoom we found a 150% magnification worked best in chrome.

 ## Adding/modifying further data

 There is no back end.
 All data is stored in `src/game/data.ts`.
 Modify this file directly to add, update, or delete any rules.